quickthyme/graffeine/README.md

 ![ib_config_binding](docs/ib_config_binding.png)

-GraffeineView allows automatic binding to a configuration class, as a convenient means for encapsulating all of the setup and styling for your graphs.
+GraffeineView allows automatic binding to a configuration class, as a convenient means for encapsulating all of the setup and styling for our graphs.
 We provide the name of our `configClass` during init, or by binding within InterfaceBuilder as shown here.